bocajs/NodeBotDays/README.md

 <h1>NodeBots Day</h1>
-You'll find our Installation notes &amp; Start up script for our annual NodeBots Day Event
+You'll find our Installation notes &amp; Start up script for our annual NodeBots Day Event Fotos and Details about our event is at: https://www.meetup.com/BocaJS/events/251627580/ MiamiJS has their Photos here: https://www.meetup.com/MiamiJS/events/252458005/

 # Thanks to our Sponsors
 This event wouldn't be possible without the amazing support of the Microsoft’s Cloud Developer Advocacy team